reyesr/certificate-manager/README.md

     mkdir MyNewCA
     cd MyNewCA
-    certificate_manager.sh -o "My Self Org" -c 24000 initialize www.example.com
+    certificate_manager.sh initialize www.example.com

-At this point, the script asks a few questions about your organization and domain name.
-This last command creates a root CA, and creates a TLS certificate based on this root.
+At this point, the script needs a few information asks a few questions about your organization and domain name.
+This command creates a root CA and the server certificate for the www.example.com domain chained to the root.
 Check the files, you should see a list not unlike this one:

     $ find .
     .